Who is Monica?

 What does Monica do for fun?

-Play guitar!
 I have a passion for music.
-(I also love to sing karaoke!)
-I enjoy painting with acrylics, sewing, and traveling.
+I sing and play guitar in a classic rock band and a Latin band.
+I also enjoy learning languages and experiencing different cultures.
 I love both big city life and visiting my family’s farm in the country.
-My favorite thing to do is make people laugh.